instaloader/instaloader/docs/troubleshooting.rst

 :option:`--max-connection-attempts` option.

-There have been observations that services, that in their nature offer promiscious IP addresses, such as cloud, VPN and public proxy services, might be subject to significantly stricter limits for anonymous access.
+There have been observations that services, that in their nature offer promiscuous IP addresses, such as cloud, VPN and public proxy services, might be subject to significantly stricter limits for anonymous access.
 However, logged-in accesses (see :option:`--login`) do not seem to be affected.